bananabrann/tv-brannan-cloud/README.md

 This app is intended to run on Ubuntu 24.04 connected to a TV.
 These steps assume that you already have Ubuntu 24.04 on the computer.

-> For help with that, Google "how to flash .iso to harddrive.
+> For help with that, Google "how to flash .iso to harddrive."

 After installaing Ubuntu, there's a few config items to change to make sure the grandma's TV is ready-to-go.
+After installaing Ubuntu, there are a few config items to change to make sure the grandma's TV is ready-to-go.

 ### Start on-screen keyboard